GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 ## Sending messages from web pages {: #external-webpage }

-Similar to [cross-extension messaging][27], your app or extension can receive and respond to messages from regular web pages.
+Similar to [cross-extension messaging][27], your extension can receive and respond to messages from regular web pages.
 To use this feature, you must first specify in your manifest.json which web sites you want to communicate with.
 For example: